Personal profile

 Biography

-Lucas is Professor of Education Policy and Practice, Youth Studies and currently director of the Monash Centre for Youth Policy & Education Practice (CYPEP), which has created influential research, such as The Australian Youth Barometer, and other investigations into young people's food insecurity, exclusion, careers education, personal finances, education and working life.
+Lucas is Professor of Education Policy and Practice, Youth Studies and director of the Monash Centre for Youth Policy & Education Practice (CYPEP), which created influential research such as The Australian Youth Barometer, and other investigations into young people's food insecurity, exclusion, careers education, personal finances, education and working life.

 His interest is in how to better support children and young people through education.
 His research spans early years, compulsory and post-compulsory schooling, as well as informal and non-formal learning.
-He has a strong interest in the professional learning of teachers, ITE and school funding.
-Lucas is further interested in young people as reflections of and active participants in shaping contemporary society.
+He has a strong interest in the professional learning of teachers and school leaders, ITE and school funding.

 Lucas has served as Associate Dean (Berwick), Associate Dean (Academic Staff), Deputy Dean and Interim Dean of the Faculty of Education.
 He has worked in corporate, government and not-for-profit sectors.
 He was a manager within the International Baccalaureate in the UK, held four research fellowships and was Director of Research and Evaluation at the Foundation for Young Australians.

-Lucas has worked extensively in collaboration with universities, NGOs, governments and the private sector throughout his career.
+Lucas has worked extensively in collaboration with universities, NGOs, governments and the private sector.
 His work has included joint research, education and evaluation projects with industry, philanthropy and government, engaging with youth entrepreneurs and change-makers, and educators seeking to make a difference.

-Lucas has been invited to advise local and commonwealth governments and briefed state and federal ministers and senior policy advisers.
+Lucas has advised local and commonwealth governments and briefed state and federal ministers and senior policy advisers.

 He is currently a chief investigator on: Invisible labour: Principals' emotional labour in volatile times, which is funded by the Australian Research Council.